pkliui/Interferometry/README.md

 ## Documentation

-For a user guide see [online documentation](https://github.com/pkliui/Interferometry/blob/master/Interferometry/docs/InterferogramAnalysis.md)
+For a user guide see the documentation under /Interferometry/docs/InterferogramAnalysis.ipynb